 The Three Stages of Phases of Sanctification

-The Bible speaks of sanctification in three ways and it is important you know way it is being spoken of in which passage!
+The Bible speaks of sanctification in three ways and it is important you know which way it is being spoken of in which passage!
 These phases have been described as past, present and future sanctification; initial, progressive and ultimate sanctification; and terms like these.

 I. Sanctification has a definite beginning the moment someone has been regenerated.